Cobell v. Salazar: The case

 Elouise Cobell was a banker and treasurer of the federally recognized Blackfeet Confederacy in Montana.
-In the late 20th century, she became increasingly concerned about evidence that the federal government had mismanaged trust accounts and failed to pay monies owed to Native Americans.
+In the late 20th century, she became increasingly concerned about evidence that the federal government had mismanaged trust accounts and failed to pay money owed to Native Americans.
 After efforts to lobby for reform in the 1980s and 1990s were not successful, she decided to file a class action suit.

 Cobell v.
 Babbitt was filed on June 10, 1996.
 The named plaintiffs are Elouise Cobell, Earl Old Person, Mildred Cleghorn, Thomas Maulson, and James Louis Larose.
 The defendants are the United States Department of the Interior and the United States Department of the Treasury.
 According to Cobell, "the case has revealed mismanagement, ineptness, dishonesty, and delay of federal officials."
 The plaintiffs alleged that "the government illegally withheld more than $150 billion from Indians whose lands were taken in the 1880s to lease to oil, timber, minerals and other companies for a fee."
 Since inception the Indian plaintiff class was represented by attorneys Dennis M. Gingold (who left in 2012 after the settlement), Thaddeus Holt, and attorneys from the Native American Rights Fund, including Keith Harper and John EchoHawk.
 The Department of the Interior was represented by presidential appointees, first by Bruce Babbitt, then Gale Norton, Dirk Kempthorne, and finally Ken Salazar.

 The case was assigned to Judge Royce Lamberth, who eventually became a harsh critic of the Department of Interior, making a series of sharply worded opinions.

 Due to a court order (at the request of the plaintiffs) in the litigation, portions of Interior's website, including the Bureau of Indian Affairs (BIA), were shut down beginning in December 2001.
 The stated reason for the shutdown order was to protect the integrity of trust data in light of concerns that trust data could be accessed and manipulated by persons outside the Department.
 The order also prevented persons within the Department from using the Internet.

 In 2002, the Department ordered the extension of the shut down to the National Indian Gaming Commission, which would have caused serious disruption of the regulation of Indian gaming because the Commission used Internet connections to conduct fingerprint checks for background investigations of persons working in the gaming industry.
 The NIGC strongly resisted the imposition of the shut down order and, in doing so, helped establish its status as an independent federal agency.
 Following a May 14, 2008, order of the D.C.
 District Court, BIA and other Interior bureaus and offices were reconnected to the Internet.